BillTTTTT/AMPT_small_systems/README.md

 ### event_plane.C

-This code is directly copied from rcf on Mar 2, 2017.
-Guaranteed could be run from rcf.
+This code could be run directly at rcf.

 Written in C++, applying Event Plane method with three-sub events resolution.
 Three-sub events come from BBCS, FVTXS, FCTXN.